 What Is The Washington State Long Term Care Tax?

 Washington State has a new law called the Washington Long Term Care Trust Act, which requires employees to contribute a new payroll tax called the Washington Long-Term Care Tax that will tax people’s wages to pay for long-term care benefits in the future.
-The law is mandatory and will cost $0.58 on every $100 of wages.
+The mandatory law will cost $0.58 on every $100 of wages.

 The new WA LTC tax will start on January 1, 2022, and is permanent.
 As a result, people who plan to retire in the next 10 years have to pay premiums but may never qualify for benefits.
 Under current law, Washington residents have one opportunity to opt-out of this tax by having a long-term care insurance (LTC) policy in place by November 1st, 2021.